-As a mentor, career, and lifestyle coach I am always touting the importance of self-validation.
+As a mentor, career, and personal development coach I am always touting the importance of self-validation.
 The importance of taking back your power from others and living an empowered life.
 Struggling with this issue myself for many years I am well aware that learning how to validate yourself does not happen overnight, and even after learning different tools to use there is a process.
 But the sooner we begin to practice the faster we can see small strides of achievement.
 The following are five ways to start the process of healing and validating yourself.

 Loving Yourself First